Professional Writing MA

 Careers

-Graduates have become novelists, copy and content writers, editors and editorial managers, working freelance and for companies including branding agencies, streaming services and in the heritage and conservation sectors.
+Graduates have become novelists, copy and content writers, writers for script and screen, editors and editorial managers, have worked freelance and for companies including branding agencies and streaming services.

 Graduate spotlight: Reigniting your creative fire